 Last Sunday I traveled from Turkey to the Greek Islands of Kos and Rodos (Rhodes) en route to Santorini.
 Both are part of the Dodecanese Islands near the Gulf of Gökova.
-There is a decided difference between Turkey and Greece – at this point it’s difficult to describe.
+There’s a decided difference between Turkey and Greece – at this point it’s difficult to describe in words.
 I had a six-hour layover in Kos before catching a connecting ferry to Rodos.

 It was a beautiful day and Greek families were enjoying picnics in the parks and Sunday brunch at cafes.
 I walked around most of the day and took photos.
 There were a few cars on the streets but mostly bicycles.
 These are some photos from Kos and the ferry ride to Rodos.

 Kos is three miles by sea from Bodrum and was founded in 366 BC.
 Kos Town is the main city.
 The island is known for its wine and silk production and colorful ancient history.
 Kos participated in the War of Troy.
 It was colonized by the Carians and in 11th century BC invaded by the Dorians.
 “The Venetians captured Kos in 1315 and sold it to the Knights Hospitaller of Rhodes.
 Two hundred years later the Knights left the island to the Ottoman Empire.
 The Ottomans ruled for 400 years before transferring Kos to Italy in 1912.”

 “During World War II the Axis powers took over Kos and Italian troops occupied it until their surrender in 1943.
 Later, British and German forces clashed for control of the island in the Battle of Kos, where the Germans were victorious.
 German troops occupied Kos until 1945 when it became a protectorate of the United Kingdom, who ceded it to Greece in 1947.”